khowling/yet-another-llm-example/README.md

 # Build & run the app
 cd app/shop
-npm i
-npx tsc
+bun install
-npm start
+npm run dev
 ```

-To run & debug the app in VSCode, launch  `VSCode`, and using the `WSL Remote` extension, open the WLS folder where the project is cloned, and run the server as shown in the image below:
+To run & debug the app in VSCode, launch  `VSCode`, and using the `WSL Remote` extension, open the WLS folder where the project is cloned, and run `Launch Bun` like in the image below:

 ![VSCode Debug](./docs/vscodedebug.png)